nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/vcftools_install.md

     git clone https://github.com/vcftools/vcftools.git
     cd vcftools
     ```
-The first line of code changes you directory to the home directory.
+The first line of code changes your directory to the home directory.
 The second line of code does the downloading and the last line of code takes you into the newly created directory called "vcftools".

 ## Step 2: Compile vcftools